 and walk in newness of life – this is why Jesus came to set us free, as people who are still hurting can’t function properly (Jn 8:32,36; Rom 8:1-4; 2 Cor 5:17; 1 Jn 3:8).
 Deal with your hurts so you can walk in freedom and victory.

 The residual damage from healed physical injuries can often appear in later life.
-In a similar way inner personality hurts that have not been radically addressed can lie dormant until something triggers them and the emotional malicious poison within erupts, reinforcing the destructive negative memories by criticism and complaining, indicating that true forgiveness was not extended to the person.
+Similarly, inner personality hurts that have not been radically addressed can lie dormant until something triggers them and the emotional malicious poison within erupts, reinforcing the destructive negative memories by criticism and complaining, indicating that true forgiveness was not extended to the person.
 However, if while sharing memories of the situation only the facts are presented, the hurt has been resolved.

 Jesus told 70 of His followers, nothing shall hurt or injure you for I have given you authority over all the power of the enemy (Lk 10:19).
 This is interpreted as meaning the spiritual powers of evil are not able to separate us from the love of God for all things work for our good (Rom 8:28,38).